-Event Situation Response Level Embankment Any crack in the embankment with seepage.
-Level 2 cracking Enlarging cracks with muddy seepage.
+Event Situation Response Level New cracks in the embankment greater than 1/4 inch wide without seepage.
+Level 1 Embankment cracking Any crack in the embankment with seepage.
+Level 2 Embankment crackingAny crack Enlarging of Uisual sign Enlarging cracks with muddy seepage.
 Level 3 Visual signs of movement/slippage of the embankment slope.
-Level 1 Embankment movement Detectable active movement/slippage of the embankment slope or other related effects (tension cracking, bulges/heaves, etc.) that could threaten the integrity of the embankment.
+Level 1 Detectable active movement/slippage of the embankment slope or other related effects (tension cracking, bulges/heaves, etc.) that could threaten the integrity of the embankment.
 Level 2 Sudden or rapidly proceeding slides of the embankment slopes.
-Level 3 Embankment Instrumentation readings beyond historic normal.
-Level 1 Monitoring Equipment Instrumentation readings indicate the embankment is susceptible to failure.
-Level 2 (piezometers, inclinometers, surface displacement mounts, etc.) Instrumentation readings indicate embankment is at threshold of failure or is currently failing.
+Level 3 Instrumentation readings beyond historic normal.
+Level 1 • Instrumentation readings indicate the embankment is susceptible to failure.
+Level 2 (piezometers, inclinometers, surface displacement Instrumentation readings indicate embankment is at threshold of failure or is currently failing.
 Level 3 Measurable earthquake felt or reported on or within 100 miles of the impoundment.
-Level 1 Earthquake or other event Earthquake or other event resulting in visible damage to the impoundment or appurtenances.
-Level 2 event Earthquake or other event resulting in uncontrolled release of water or materials from the impoundment.
+Level 1 - Earthquake or other event resulting in visible damage to the impoundment or appurtenances.
+Level 2 Earthquake or other event resulting in uncontrolled release of water or materials from the impoundment.
 Level 3 Security Verified bomb threat or other physical threat that, if carried out, could result in damage to the impoundment.
 Level 2 threat Detonated bomb or other physical damage that has resulted in damage to the impoundment or appurtenances.
 Level 3 Damage to impoundment or appurtenance with no impact to the functioning of the impoundment.
 Level 1 Sabotage/ vandalism Modification to the impoundment or appurtenances that could adversely impact the functioning of the impoundment.
 This would include unauthorized operation of spillway facilities.
 Level 2 Damage to impoundment or appurtenances that has resulted in seepage flow.
 Level 2 Damage to impoundment or appurtenances that has resulted in uncontrolled water release.
 Level 3

-Turun ourur Jun our 4 Embankment Crest Auxiliary Spillway Normal Pool Fluctuation Impoundment Elevation Crest Elevation Typical High Fly Ash Pond System Old East Fly Ash Pond 460.0 ft.
-(1) Not Applicable Dry Dry East Fly Ash Pond 456.5 ft.
-(2) Not Applicable Dry Dry West Fly Ash Pond 456.5 ft 445.0 ft.
-(2) Not Applicable 432.5 ft.
-433.7 ft.
-(2) Bottom Ash Pond 420.0 ft.
+Turn our dur ou 4 Embankment Crest Auxiliary Spillway Normal Pool Fluctuation Impoundment Elevation Elevation Crest Elevation High Fly Ash Pond System Old East Fly Ash Pond 460.0 ft.
+(1) N/A N/A N/A East Fly Ash Pond 456.5 ft.
+N/A N/A N/A West Fly Ash Pond 456.5 ft. - 445.0 ft.
+N/A N/A N/A Bottom Ash Pond 420.0 ft.
 (1) 418.0 ft.
 (1) 415.8 ft.
 417.6 ft.